Are you frustrated about your ill-fitting dentures? Are you missing a full row of teeth?

 Dentures and partial dentures are used to replace missing teeth.
 Teeth serve an important role in the overall health of our bodies.
 Without them, we are more susceptible to infections, diseases, overall health issues, and oral cancer.
 People who are missing teeth often look older than they really are.
 Without your teeth in place to support the lips and cheeks, the lower part of your face droops and sags over time.

-Dentures can replace all of the upper and lower teeth.
-Unlike traditional false teeth, today’s modern dentures look and feel more like natural teeth.
+Dentures can replace all of the upper and lower teeth and are removable for daily cleaning.
+Unlike traditional false teeth, today’s cosmetic dentures look and feel more like natural teeth.
 Most people won’t even realize you have dentures!
 You will be able to eat and speak normally, as well as regain confidence in social situations without worrying about dentures falling out.

 Before Dentures at Today’s Dentistry: